hackkosice/new-web/content/_index.md

 ---
 title: Hack Kosice
-date: 2020-08-15T11:46:13+00:00
+date: 2020-09-17T11:46:13+00:00
 description: Come and build your wildest ideas in 24 hours, surrounded with great designers, entrepreneurs, ideators and hyped atmosphere.
-Hack Kosice 2020 will take place on 5—6 September, online and in hubs worldwide.
+Hack Kosice is an annual hackathon and a community of talents.
 use_sections: true

 homepage_banner: